-We understand the thought of visiting a psychotherapist can be difficult.
-Various hurdles may stand between you and beginning psychotherapy with us.
+We understand the thought of visiting a counselor can be difficult.
+Various hurdles may stand between you and beginning therapy with us.

 - How long?
 No one wants to get drawn into a long-term process without an end in sight.
 We understand this concern, and the length of our work together will always be up to you.
 We work with clients for a single session, ten sessions, or for whatever length feels valuable to you.

 - I don’t want to be labeled!
 You do not have to be labeled with a mental illness to benefit from counseling.
 We will not automatically label you with a diagnosis, nor will we think you are “crazy” because you want to talk to someone about something you are struggling with.

 - I’m not the kind of person who asks for help.
 Asking for help may be extremely difficult for you—it requires strength to reach out to someone for support.
 We understand this and believe you deserve someone who is sensitive and kind about the difficulty of asking for help.